 SQL Server license requirements are set out in the Microsoft Product Terms*, which can be found on the Microsoft Volume Licensing Website.

 You are responsible for obtaining the licenses required for eligible Microsoft applications running in the AWS cloud using the License Mobility through Software Assurance benefit, and for complying with all applicable Microsoft licensing requirements.
 Under the Product Terms, the number of licenses required varies based on the instance type, version of SQL Server, and the Microsoft licensing model you choose.
+Keep in mind that when you choose to bring in your existing SQL Server licenses, you cannot utilize AMIs with SQL Server that you purchase from AWS through license-included instances.
+You must bring in your own licenses using your own software media.

 When licensing individual virtual machines (VMs), the SQL Server 2019 licensing guide states, “To license individual VMs using the Per Core model, customers must purchase a core license for each v-core (or virtual processor, virtual CPU, virtual thread) allocated to the VM, subject to a four-core license minimum per VM.”
 The SQL Server 2019 Licensing Guide defines a virtual core as “virtual representation of one or more hardware threads.”
 SQL Server licenses are sold by Microsoft in 2-core packs.